Phylum: Magnoliophyta - Class: Equisetopsida - Order: Apiales - Family: Apiaceae

 Fennel can grow to a height of well over a metre and sometimes produces dense stands.

-The feathery leaves are divided to very fine thread-like segments and smell rather like aniseed; they are used to flavour fish dishes, particularly in Scandinavia where the taste is very popular.
+Fennel leaves are used to flavour fish dishes, particularly in Scandinavia where the taste is very popular.
 The herb is always cooked with crayfish in readiness for the legendary crayfish parties held in the late summer there.

 Giant Fennel, Ferula communis (below) is similar but can grow to well over two metres in height; it is found in woodlands and srubby grassland in the Mediterranean region and parts of and East Africa.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.

 Any donations over and above the essential running costs will help support the conservation work of Plantlife, the Rivers Trust and charitable botanic gardens - as do author royalties and publisher proceeds from books by Pat and Sue.